-However, there is no denying that the best way to learn any language is to live in the place where it is actually spoken.
+There is no denying that the best way to learn any language is to live in the place where it is actually spoken.
 And that is because of something called immersion.

-Ok ok, calm down.
-I’m not done yet.
-Of course I’m not suggesting that everyone can easily do that.
 However, what if I told you that you can have almost all the language-learning benefits of living in Germany without actually leaving the place where you live?

 Why Complete Immersion Is the Best Way to Learn German